 The Board of Education recognizes its staff members' right to privacy in their personal lives.
 This policy serves to inform staff members of the Board's position with respect to staff-member privacy in the educational and workplace setting and to protect the Board's interests.

-All computers, telephone systems, electronic mail systems, and voice mail systems are the Board's property and are to be used primarily for business purposes.
-The Board retains the right to access and review all electronic and voice mail, computer files, data bases, and any other electronic transmissions contained in or used in conjunction with the Board's computer system, telephone system, electronic mail system, and voice mail system.
-Staff members should have no expectation that any information contained on such systems is confidential or private.
+All District Technology Resources (as defined in Bylaw 0100) are the Board's property and are intended to be used primarily for business purposes.
+The Board retains the right to access and review all Information Resources (as defined in Bylaw 0100), including but not limited to electronic and voice mail, computer files, data bases, and any other electronic transmissions contained in or used in conjunction with the Board's computer system/network, telephone system, electronic mail system, and voice mail system.
+Staff members shall be notified that they have no expectation that any personal information/data maintained, stored, or transmitted on or through such systems is confidential or private.

-The Board is interested in its resources being properly used.
+District Technology Resources must be used properly.
 Review of computer files, electronic mail, and voice mail will only be done in the ordinary course of business and will be motivated by a legitimate business reason.
-If a staff member's personal information is discovered, the contents of such discovery will not be reviewed by the Board, except to the extent necessary to determine if the Board's interests have been compromised.
+If a staff member's personal information is discovered, the contents of such discovery will not be reviewed by the Board, except to the extent necessary to determine if files/e-mail/voice mail constitutes a public record or if the Board's interests have been compromised.
 Any information discovered will be limited to those who have a specific need to know that information.